Calvin: Being cool.

 - In Gunnm, Gally has one of those in her flashback of when she was still Yoko.

-- In Dragon Ball Z, any scene featuring Vegeta where he wasn't fighting, training, monologuing, or boasting had him doing this.
+- Any scene featuring Vegeta where he wasn't fighting, training, monologuing, or boasting had him doing this.
 He even pulls it off while sitting.

 - Piccolo manages to pull this off every time he arrives on the battlefield in a movie, often while standing on a pole or floating in the air (in a relaxed fashion).
 Occasionally does so in the series as well.